 in response to above:

 I LOVED the food in Quito.
 I never got anything I didn't like, no matter where I went.
 Uncle Hos is a great place for gringos to check out.
 Lots of fantastic places in la marsical as well.
 Go to a local place and be sure to try llapangachos!
 My favourite thing to eat when I'm in town.
-Delicious! almost 8 years ago
+Delicious! over 8 years ago

 Food in the Mariscal (gringoland) is unremarkable generally U.S. Prices.
 Outside the tourist area the food is very inexpensive and varies in quality as in most places.
 Avoid the "Tex-Mex Rest.
 On Victoria Calle as food is fake Tex Mex and service is very poor with higher than average prices even for tourist area.
-John almost 8 years ago
+John about 8 years ago

 Harry that's not correct you can find so many restaurants with great food like Segundo muelle or noe sushi bar you can go to la boca del lobo or zazu you can also go to lucia which is located in the valley cumbaya personally I find Lucia as the best restaurant you eat so tasty is a grill and pie house!!!
-You'll faaaaall in love over 7 years ago
+You'll faaaaall in love about 8 years ago

 Yes, here are some suggestions: